 By: Robert H. Sheinberg, D.P.M., D.A.B.P.S., F.A.C.F.A.S.

-If the fracture is displaced or in multiple pieces, open reduction and internal fixation is necessary to avoid long term problems.
+If the fracture is displaced or in multiple pieces, open reduction and internal fixation are necessary to avoid long-term problems.

 Intraop picture curetting the navicular stress fracture prior to fixation